Brief History of Kiwanis

 The first Kiwanis club was organized in Detroit, Michigan.
 The group received a charter from the state of Michigan on January 21, 1915, and this is regarded as the birth date of Kiwanis.
-We are in the midst of the 100th Anniversary Celebration of Kiwanis.

 The first clubs were organized to promote the exchange of business among the members.
 However, even before the Detroit club received its state charter, the members were distributing Christmas baskets to the poor.
 A lively debate ensued between those who supported community service as the Kiwanis mission and those who supported the exchange of business.
 By 1919, the service advocates won the debate.

 Kiwanis became international with the organization of the Kiwanis Club of Hamilton, Ontario, Canada, in 1916.
 Kiwanis limited its membership to the United States and Canada until 1962, when worldwide expansion was approved.
 The Kiwanis Club of Nassau in the Bahamas became the first club outside of the continental Americas.